YRblack/bis620.2023/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example which we use in the shinyapp to show different phases of studies:

 <img src="man/figures/README-example-1.png" width="100%" />